x-ngece/x-ngece/README.md

 ## Introduction 👀

-I have a Diploma in Information Technology: Software Development and I'm currently a Fullstack software developer candidate at Capaciti in Cape Town.
+I have a Diploma in Information Technology: Software Development and I'm currently a fullstack software developer candidate at Capaciti in Cape Town.
 I'm passionate about learning new technologies and solving problems using them.
 Currently, I collaborate with other candidates by building projects.
 Apart from coding, I enjoy fitness, hiking, and traveling.

 ## Skills and Technologies 🌱